-B. PSA and AAA/ADRC TRAINING RESOURCES
+B. PSA and AAA/ADRC TRAINING RESOURCES ASSURANCES

-- 1. The PSAs and AAAs/ADRCs shall train new providers/contractors, field questions in the region, and provide assistance with challenges of the AIM tracking system.
-The AAA/ADRC shall be the only entity authorized to make contact with the LGOA AIM Coordinator.
-On the rare occasion that the AAA/ADRC cannot assist the provider/contractor, it may contact the LGOA AIM Coordinator for assistance.
-The AAA/ADRC shall be responsible for forwarding the information received from the AIM Coordinator to the providers/contractors. - 2.
-The PSAs and AAAs/ADRCs shall assure that an Advanced Information Manager (AIM) training session is provided and an operation manual shall be given to the new provider/contractor within the first thirty (30) days of a new contract agreement.
+- 1. The PSA and AAA/ADRC shall train new providers/contractors, field questions in the region, and provide assistance with challenges of the AIM tracking system by effective trouble-shooting techniques and proactive guidance for resolution.
+The AAA/ADRC shall be the only entity authorized to make contact with the LGOA SPOC via the AIM Help Desk.
+The AAA/ADRC shall be responsible for forwarding the information received from the AIM Help Desk to the providers/contractors. - 2.
+The PSA and AAA/ADRC shall ensure that an Advanced Information Manager (AIM) training session is provided and an operation manual is given to each provider/contractor within the first 30 days of a new contract agreement.

-C. CLIENT DATA COLLECTION
+C. CLIENT DATA COLLECTION ASSURANCES

-1. The AAA/ADRC and its providers/contractors will utilize the Advanced Information Management (AIM) system to document and track units of services delivered.
+- 1. The AAA/ADRC and its providers/contractors will utilize the Advanced Information Management (AIM) system to document and track units of services delivered.
 Reimbursements for service funds will be supported by client data correctly entered into AIM.
-The AAA/ADRC will assure that service providers/contractors are trained properly and monitored accordingly, and that AIM data is inputted monthly by the tenth (10th).

-- 2. The AAA/ADRC shall ensure that each group dining site uses the LGOA approved LG-94 sign-in sheet and that each client sign his/her name or make a mark on the sign-in sheet daily.
-In addition, home-delivered meal drivers must sign and date the route sheet at the service delivery area.
-The provider/contractor dining manager will sign and date that route sheet before the driver makes his/her deliveries. - 3.
-The AAA/ADRC shall utilize On-Line Support Assistant (OLSA) to record contacts.
-The AAA/ADRC shall accurately input and monitor data, and provide training for appropriate AAA/ADRC staff and providers/contractors.
-All client data will be captured and keyed into OLSA. - 4.
-The AAA/ADRC shall utilize the State Health Insurance Program (SHIP) system to input insurance-related data after a contact is made with a client, successfully ensuring accuracy and timeliness.
+The AAA/ADRC will assure that service providers/contractors are trained properly and monitored accordingly, and that AIM data is inputted monthly by the 10th day (AIM data must be inputted no later than 11:59 p.m. on the 10th). - 2.
+The AAA/ADRC shall ensure that each group dining site uses the LGOA approved LG-94 sign-in sheet and that each client sign his/her name or make a mark on the sign-in sheet daily.
+In addition, home-delivered meal drivers must sign and date the route sheet at the service delivery area before making daily deliveries.
+The provider/contractor dining manager will also sign and date that route sheet before the driver makes his/her deliveries. - 3.
+The AAA/ADRC shall utilize On-Line Support Assistant (OLSA) to record client contacts.
+The AAA/ADRC shall accurately input and monitor data and provide training for appropriate AAA/ADRC staff and providers/contractors.
+All client data will be captured and keyed into OLSA, including SHIP contacts.
+Any edits needed to be made to a SHIP contact must be made on the SC Access Intake Form if it is a multiple contact on the same day. - 4.
+The AAA/ADRC shall utilize the SMART FACTS Senior Medicare Patrol (SMP) system to input fraud-related insurance data.

-D. FISCAL
+D. FISCAL ASSURANCES